DCVL-3D/EgoGVAE_release/README.md

 <p align="center"><img src='figures/overall_architecture.png'></p>
 <p align="center">[ Overall architecture ]</p>

 ## :eyes: Overview
-We propose a simple yet novel variational method, **EgoGVAE**, for ego-body mesh reconstruction.
+We propose a simple yet powerful method, **EgoGVAE**, for full-body mesh reconstruction from only the head pose of the wearer.

-By enforcing latent distributions of the motion-to-motion network and the head-to-motion network to be similar, EgoGVAE can easily understand the process of the head-to-motion generation and successfully generate full-body meshes with natural poses.
+**EgoGVAE** leverages the latent space of the motion-to-motion network, which is a variational autoencoder that takes full-body poses as inputs, to **guide the head-to-motion network**.
-This design scheme, which operates with one-step sampling in inference, makes EgoGVAE perform very fast compared to diffusion-based approaches.
+This design scheme, which operates with one-step sampling in inference, makes **EgoGVAE perform very fast** compared to diffusion-based approaches.

 We provide: